 - Honoring outside awards.
 We do not reduce our institutional scholarship or grant award to those receiving outside scholarships or grants unless the student's total gift aid exceeds charges for tuition, fees, room and board.

 - Access to distinctive opportunities.
 To aid our students in making their dreams of study abroad possible, financial aid is portable to approved abroad programs.
 Students may also benefit from college funding for internships throughout the academic year.

-FALL 2020 UPDATE: The Office of Financial Aid is available to all constituents remotely Monday - Friday from 8am - 5pm for the Fall 2020 semester.
-For assistance please contact your individual financial aid counselor regarding any assistance needed in processing your financial aid.
-Please contact our office by email or phone for other financial aid assistance at: firstname.lastname@example.org; Phone 978-665-3156 or Fax 978-665-3559.
-You may contact Jennifer Coe, Administrative Assistant/Customer Service Representative, at email@example.com or by phone at 978-665-3157.
+SPRING 2021: The Office of Financial Aid is available to all constituents remotely Monday - Friday from 8am - 5pm for the Spring 2021 semester.
+For assistance please contact your individual financial aid counselor (see below) regarding any assistance needed in processing your financial aid.
+Please contact our office by email or phone for other financial aid assistance at: firstname.lastname@example.org; Phone 978.665.3156 or Fax 978.665.3559.
+You may contact Jennifer Coe, Administrative Assistant/Customer Service Representative, at email@example.com or by phone at 978.665.3157.